 Controlling height and airspeed with rate of turn

-The albatross probably judges height above the surface visually and senses airspeed by dynamic pressure through tube nostrils.
+The albatross probably judges height above the surface visually and senses airspeed by dynamic pressure through tube-nostrils.
 However the sea surface is constantly rising and falling and therefore the bird must climb and descend to maintain constant height above the surface to take advantage of ground-effect.
 This changing true height will result in changing airspeed and to maintain airspeed the bird can alter its rate of turn by changing its angle of bank.

-If airspeed reduces, it turns toward the wind by increasing its rate of turn.
-If airspeed increases, it reduces its angle of bank and reduces its rate of turn.
+If airspeed reduces due to the bird gaining height, the bird increases its rate of turn toward the wind by increasing its angle of bank.
+If airspeed increases, as for example when descending into a trough, it reduces its angle of bank and reduces its rate of turn.

 Drag losses are balanced by loss of kinetic energy equivalent to potential energy

 In still air and at constant velocity and drag, a glider loses height according to its glide ratio ( the same as its lift/drag ratio).
 An albatross has a glide ratio of about 1:20, meaning it loses one metre of height for every 20 meters flown.
 Therefore all drag losses, at constant airspeed, can be expressed as an equivalent loss of height or potential energy.